JoonDong2/Android/NoiseDetector/README.md

 # Noise Detector

-This project extends `BleProfile abstract classes`, implementing `Noise Detetoer service` client.
-This is similer to [HTS](https://github.com/NordicSemiconductor/Android-nRF-Toolbox/tree/master/app/src/main/java/no/nordicsemi/android/nrftoolbox/hts) app.
+This project communicate with nRF51 [noise_detector](https://github.com/JoonDong2/nRF51/tree/master/noise_detector) project.
+To do this, this extends `BleProfile abstract classes`, implementing `Noise Detetoer service` client.

-HTSService communicat with HTSActivity by using `Broadcast` functionality in the `HTS` app but, NDSService communicate with NDSActivity by using `interface` for performance this project
+This app is similer to [HTS](https://github.com/NordicSemiconductor/Android-nRF-Toolbox/tree/master/app/src/main/java/no/nordicsemi/android/nrftoolbox/hts) app but `HTSService` communicate with `HTSActivity` by using `Broadcast` functionality in the `HTS` app but, `NDSService` communicate with `NDSActivity` by using `interface` for performance this project

-Major functionalities run on `NDSService` extending `Service` finally so, the connection is not disconnected on the background.
+Major functionalities run on `NDSService` finally extending `Service` so, the connection is not disconnected on the background.

 Received data is processed in the `BleDataWrappingThread` of `NDSService` then sent to `WaveData` of `NDSActivity`.